uvarc/rc-website/content/userinfo/rivanna/software/spark.md

 In the above SLURM script template, note that:

-- Use `parallel` nodes with exclusive access.
+- Request `parallel` nodes with exclusive access.
 - You may reduce the number of cores if the job needs a higher memory per core.
 - Your code should begin with: